Citrus trees produce beautiful, fragrant blossoms and delicious fruit, and are naturally heavy feeders.

 Additionally, your mature tree naturally needs nutrition to help it grow and thrive.

 When your tree passes the three-year mark, reduce fertilizing to 4 to 5 times annually.

 Apply the fertilizer directly beneath the canopy of the tree.

 Extend fertilizer to the edge of the canopy or even a bit beyond.

 When your trees are well established, having been planted for a full three years, reduce the number of times per year you fertilize to three.

-You should fertilize once in February, again in May and finally in October.
+You should fertilize once in February, again in May or June, and finally in October.

 You’ll need to calculate the amount of fertilizer to give each tree.